 - Frequently Asked Questions

-Yes. dscout is a professional UX and consumer research platform used by Fortune 500 companies including Google, Spotify, Nike, and Facebook.
-It has been operating since 2013 and has a panel of over three million participants.
-ID and video verification are used to ensure participant authenticity.
+Launched in 2013 and reporting 3 million participants, Dscout is a professional consumer research platform used by Fortune 500 companies including Google, Spotify, Nike, and Facebook.
 The platform is rated well on G2 and has a strong reputation in the research industry.
-Your data is handled under enterprise-grade privacy standards.
-The companies funding the research receive aggregated insights, not your personal information. dscout explicitly confirms they conduct identity verification before missions go live.
+The companies funding the research receive aggregated insights, not your personal information.

 How hard is it to sign up?

-Free and quick to register.
-Download the dscout app, create an account, fill in your profile with demographic details, interests, and daily routines, and you can start browsing available missions.
-There is no formal approval process for the panel itself.
-But each individual mission has its own application step where you record a short video response and the research team selects participants who fit their specific need.
-That selection step is where competition comes in.
+It’s free and quick to register, but getting fully accepted to missions can be a challenge.
+You download the Dscout app, create your profile with demographic details, interests and describe your daily routines.
+Once this is completed you can start browsing and apply to participate in available missions.
+This is where the rejections begin.
+Each individual mission has its own application step where you record a short video response and the research team selects participants who fit their specific need.
 Not everyone who applies for a mission gets picked.
-Thoughtful, genuine application responses get selected over rushed or vague ones.
 Treat every application video the same way you would a job interview answer.

 💡 Insider Tip: